sheckuntangle/traffic_gen/README.md

 # Recommended Setup

-Recommend configuring with 3 NIC's, one for local network (ssh access), one to connect to NGFW, and one to connect to MFW
+Recommend configuring device with 3 NIC's, one for local network (ssh access), one to connect to NGFW, and one to connect to MFW

+NOTE: if using Ubuntu 20 you will have to edit /etc/netplan/ configuration, example config shown on netplan-example.yaml file

 # Pull Docker Image